aka: The Joffrey

 - Imperial Prince Duyare of Vanguard Bandits.
 He's spoiled as hell, having one of the strongest ATACs on the continent but is a terrible pilot, a squad of elite bodyguards follow him at every turn and are far more threatening despite their inferior ATACs, and his selfishness also foils the plans of his allies and makes it easier on his enemies.

 - Remilia Scarlet from Touhou, though she tries to come across as refined and dignified, according to Word of God she acts like a child most of the time, even being referred by Reimu, in her Extra Stage Route, as 'another bad girl [I] left at the shrine'.
+She wasn't so brattish when deciding to lock up her Ax-Crazy sister, Flandre Scarlet, in the basement, to prevent The End of the World as We Know It.
+Her her childishness is the exact reason why she never grows up.

 - Lord Dearche, the Ruler of Darkness from Magical Girl Lyrical Nanoha As Portable: The Gears of Destiny, the result of having the power of a Humanoid Abomination and the maturity of a little child.
 She only starts acting like an actual ruler after her two retainers perform a Heroic Sacrifice to damage the Eldritch Abomination Big Bad and power-up Lord Dearche.